Deltara3/snoocockbot/README.md

 The spiritual successor to AmongUsCockBot.

 ## Why?
-I dunno it was funny.
+I dunno, it was funny.

 ## What can it do?
 - Cock